piyu200594/ipv4-aws-usage/README.md

+# How to Run the Script?

 # ipv4-local.py

 Ensure you have boto3 installed via pip: pip install boto3.
 You need to have set AWS credentials.
 This script fetches public IPv4 addresses (Elastic IPs) across all regions.
 If there are no IPs for a region, that region simply won't appear in the CSV.
 Always be cautious with the output, as it can contain sensitive information.
-You can directly run this python file in your AWS Cloud Console.
+You can directly run this python file in your AWS Cloud Shell.

 # ipv4-s3bucket.py